C$^3$-Cluster Clustering Cosmology I. New constraints on the cosmic growth rate at z~0.3 from redshift-space clustering anisotropies: Conclusions

 \item We measured the redshift-space 2PCF, as well as the transverse and radial 2PCF wedges, finding results consistent with theoretical expectations.

-\item Assuming a $\Lambda$CDM cosmological model with \citetalias{Planck2018} parameters, we modelled the 2PCF wedges with the \citetalias{taruya2010} model.
-We performed a MCMC Bayesian analysis to sample the posterior distribution of $f\sigma_8$, $b\sigma_8$, $\sigma_{12}$.
-The cluster masses are used to set a robust prior on $b\sigma_8$.
+\item Assuming a $\Lambda$CDM cosmological model with \citetalias{Planck2018} parameters, we modeled the 2PCF wedges with the eTNS model.
+We performed a MCMC Bayesian analysis to sample the posterior distribution of $f\sigma_8$, $b_1\sigma_8$, $b_2\sigma_8$, $\sigma_v$.
+The cluster masses are used to set a robust prior on $b_1\sigma_8$.

-\item We get $f\sigma_{8}=0.46\pm0.03$ at an effective redshift $z\sim0.3$, which is fully consistent with $\Lambda$CDM + GR predictions, and with a statistical uncertainty that is competitive with the current state-of-the-art constraints from other probes.
+\item We get $f\sigma_{8}=0.44\pm0.05$ at the mean pair redshift $z=0.275$, which is fully consistent with $\Lambda$CDM + GR predictions, and with a statistical uncertainty that is competitive with the current state-of-the-art constraints from other probes.

 \end{itemize}